GeoDavid1/ACME-Labs/README.md

-These are all the BYU Applied and Computational Mathematics (ACME) Labs that I have completed so far (2/27/23) in the Junior Core
+These are all the BYU Applied and Computational Mathematics (ACME) Labs that I have completed in the Junior Core.
+Senior Core labs forthcoming.

 Feel free to look around.

+Updated 9/4/2023